 We have set out the traditions of bonfire night in the UK, The reason why we celebrate Bonfire Night, is that of the failed plot to kill King James 1.
-Also Known as Guy Fawkes Night, it is a yearly tradition, and what we pass on to our future generations.
+Also Known as Guy Fawkes Night, it is a yearly tradition held on the 5th of November, and what we pass on to our future generations.

 Explore Guy Fawkes Night